This species is restricted to the Lake Pedder region of central Tasmania. (TAS).

 Interaction with Humans/Threats:

-Like the rest of this genus, individuals of this species are relatively slow-growing, and reach a maximum size of only 80 mm.
-As burrowers, they are not suitable for intensive rearing through aquaculture.
-Although the range of this species extends into the Tasmanian World Heritage Area, large parts of the range lie outside this reserve.
+Animals in this species are relatively slow-growing, and reach a maximum size of only 80 mm.
+Being burrowers, they are not suitable for intensive rearing through aquaculture.
+The range of this species extends into the Tasmanian World Heritage Area, the species is therefore well-protected.

-Variations within the species yet to be formally described.
+Variations within the species are yet to be formally described.
 Refer to Hansen and Richardson (2002).

 Crandall, K.A. & Fetzner, J.W.
 (2004).
 Crayfish Home Page. http://crayfish.byu.edu/

 Growns, I. O. and Richardson, A. M. M. (1988).
 The diet and burrowing habits of the freshwater crayfish Parastacoides tasmanicus tasmanicus Clark (Decapoda: Parastacidae).
 Australian Journal of Marine and Freshwater Research 39, 525 – 534.

 Hansen, B. and Richardson, A. M. M. (1999).
 Interpreting the geographic range, habitat and evolution of the Tasmanian freshwater crayfish genus Parastacoides from a museum collection.
 In: W. Ponder & D. Lunney, (eds) The Other 99% – the Conservation and Biodiversity of Invertebrates.
 Transactions of the Royal Society of New South Wales, Mosman. pp 210 – 218.